-In the above vid clip, B.Michael and John “do the do,” documenting their partnership.
-The occasion is joyfully witnessed by cousins Sheilah Mabry (notary), Nikki Harrison, Kimberly Wright and her scene-stealing son Travis.
+In the above vid clip, B.Michael and John complete their Domestic Partnership application, a necessary first step, on Christmas Eve, December 24, 1993.
+This occasion is joyfully witnessed by cousins Sheilah Mabry (notary), Nikki Harrison (videographer), and Kimberly Wright, along with Kimberly’s scene-stealing son Travis.

 Indeed, even though the sound was off during the recording, the blissful vibe is palpable!